 - Las Vegas Hilton Hotel

-These locations seem to target travelers as well as take security into mind.
+These locations seem to target travelers, but they are also located in secure areas.
 Airports and hotels usually have 24-hour security and lots of people around.
 Someone trying to tip over the vending machine and pull a “smash and grab” would have a tough time not getting caught.

-But how practical are these iPod vending machines?
 An iPod is probably not a good “impulse” purchase.
 If you were to buy an iPod right before getting on a plane, how would you fill it with music and videos?
-You would need a laptop computer and WiFi Internet access to the iTunes Music Store.
+You would need a laptop computer and WiFi Internet access to the iTunes Store.
 Loading an iPod via an airport WiFi network isn’t necessarily a quick process, so hopefully you have a long layover between flights.

 So how many quarters would you need to buy an iPod Video anyway?